Yeats at Notre Dame

 Yeats visited Notre Dame twice—in 1904 and 1933.

-Our Hesburgh Libraries' Irish Studies Collection contains a rich collection of Yeats manuscripts, including several first editions.
+Our Hesburgh Libraries' Irish Studies Collection contains a rich collection of Yeats books, including several first editions.

 Our Institute is exploring opportunities on campus and in Ireland that will contribute to scholarship on Yeats and illuminate his work, particularly for a new generation of students.

-To inaugurate our Yeats at Notre Dame initiative, we will host a lecture by James Flannery, Professor Emeritus, Emory University, and Founding Director of the W. B. Yeats Foundation.
+To inaugurate our Yeats at Notre Dame initiative, we will host a lecture by James Flannery, Professor Emeritus, Emory University, and Founding Director of the W. B. Yeats Foundation, in Fall 2021.
 Also at that time, we will host exhibits, a graduate seminar, and Yeats-themed activities for undergraduates and the campus community.